-Hearing loss – do you or loved one need a hearing test?
+Hearing Loss Symptoms – do you or loved one need a hearing test?

 Here is a checklist to help you decide

 If you answer ‘yes’ to any of the following questions, you may have some level of hearing loss.

 - Do you hear a ringing in your ears when there is no apparent outside source?

 - Do you find it harder to understand people when you are not face-to-face with them?

 - Do you have difficulty understanding what someone else is saying when you are in a crowded place?

 - Do you frequently ask people to repeat themselves?

 - When in a group, do you find it difficult to keep up with the conversation?

 - Do you often complain about others mumbling or not speaking clearly?